RichieEscarez/docs/eventing/README.md

 # Knative Events

-Knative Events is a system which is designed to address a common need for cloud native development:
+Knative Events is a component of Knative that is designed to address a common need for cloud native development:

 1. Services are loosely coupled during development and deployed independently